Thank you for subscribing

 Types of snakes found in Victoria

-Like bees, snakes don’t go out of their way to bite or attack, and if they do, it is usually as a defensive reaction or retaliation over a perceived threat.
+Snakes don’t go out of their way to bite or attack, and if they do, it is usually as a defensive reaction or retaliation over a perceived threat.
 Realistically, snakes are more likely to try and avoid you.
 Knowing the types of snakes that you may encounter can assist in your best course of action.

 Snakes are most likely found hiding near a watery area such as a river, dam, or floodwater, or seeking shelter in a shed, home, high grassy area or dwelling.

-One of the most commonly seen snakes in Victoria, the Red-bellied Black Snake contains venom, however, no deaths have been registered from this type of snake as they are not aggressive in nature.
+The red-bellied black snake contains venom, however, no deaths have been registered from this type of snake as they are not aggressive in nature.
 They can be found in urban forests, bushland and woodland areas of Melbourne and eastern Victoria.

 These snakes are found in regional Victoria, from the far east to the outer west and south.
-Nocturnal in nature, their venom is extremely venomous, however, no deaths from the Eastern Small-eyed Snake have been recorded in Victoria.
+Nocturnal in nature, their venom is extremely venomous.
+However, no deaths from the eastern small-eyed snake have been recorded in Victoria.

 What to do if you get bitten by a snake

-It is imperative that you know First Aid basics for snake bites should you, your pet, or someone you are with fall victim to a snake bite.
+Although Australia has a formidable reputation for its venomous wildlife, snakebites are still rare.
+It is, however, imperative that you know first-aid basics for snake bites should you, your pet, or someone else you're with falls victim to a snake bite.

 There are two types of snake bites: venomous, which can be potentially fatal, and dry snake bites, which cause pain and swelling.

-St John’s Ambulance Victoria advises to immediately call emergency services on 000 whether it is venomous or not, and apply First Aid pressure immobilisation to slow the spread of venom in the body.
+St John’s Ambulance Victoria advises to immediately call emergency services on 000 whether it is venomous or not, and apply first aid pressure immobilisation to slow the spread of venom in the body.

 According to St. John’s, when a person is bitten by a snake, if you cannot get to a hospital, while waiting for an ambulance, you should do the following: